-At the request of Royal Investor's Group, Hudlow Cultural Resource Associates conducted a Phase I Cultural Resource Survey on exactly 20 acres for a proposed residential development.
-The site lies at the northwest corner of 52nd Street West and Avenue J-8 in the City of Lancaster, California.
+At the request of Royal Investor's Group, Hudlow Cultural Resource Associates conducted a Phase I Cultural Resource Survey on approximately twenty acres for a proposed residential development, including APN 3204-009-007, Tentative Tract Map No. 61678.
+The property lies south of Avenue K and east of 60th Street West, City of Lancaster, California.
 This project is being undertaken in accordance with the California Environmental Quality Act (CEQA) with the City of Lancaster responsible as Lead Agency to implement CEQA.
 The Phase I Cultural Resource Survey consisted of a pedestrian survey and a cultural resource record search.